G33kF0rc3/hello-world-tingshiun/Readme.md

 #### ...with GitHub Desktop
 > TODO: @Gerd, add steps for GitHub Desktop

-> TODO: failed attempt of Jessica trying to explain how to do this on the command line... this is too difficlut to summarize as "simply do A, then execute B, you're done with C now..."
+> TODO: failed attempt of Jessica trying to explain how to do this on the command line... this is a bit long of a process to summarize as "simply do A, then execute B, you're done with C now..."
 <!-- #### ...with the command line
 If you want to experiment with the command line, go ahead, no one's stopping you.
 Search for and launch the Terminal application on you Mac, you will be greeted with Bash: